husobee/husobee.github.io/_posts/2015-06-18-shhh-use-pgp.markdown

 title: "It's a Secret...
 Use GPG."
 date: 2015-06-18 20:00:00
 categories: security gpg
+description: "An introduction to GPG and OpenPGP: the history of PGP, the asymmetric-key math behind it, and why it still matters."
 ---

 GNU Privacy Guard is an [RFC-4480][rfc4880] compliant OpenPGP implementation.
 PGP was created